Jean Charest blasts Quebec's anti-corruption unit for 'fishing expedition' into his past | CBC News

 'I don't believe one word' about Bibeau: Charest

-Tuesday's interview with Patrice Roy, host of Radio-Canada's flagship newscast Le Téléjournal, began with Charest's surprise announcement that he would not be running for the Conservative leadership.

-But the rest of the interview revolved mostly around Charest's thoughts about the UPAC investigation and the allegations of wrongdoing that hounded the final years of his premiership.
+Though Tuesday's interview with Radio-Canada began with Charest's announcement about the Conservative leadership, the questions focused on the UPAC investigation and the allegations of wrongdoing that hounded his goverment.

+Charest said his government wasn't aware that firms were reimbursing employees to get around political fundraising laws in Quebec that prohibit companies from making donations.

+When his government learned about the reimbursement scheme, which benefited other provincial parties as well, Charest said he immediately tightened the Quebec Liberal Party's fundraising rules.

 Many of these allegations resurfaced last week when Marc Bibeau — a former Liberal fundraiser and close friend of Charest's — lost a bid to block the publication of UPAC affidavits.